-- b.
-By written request: The permittee must provide a copy of the SWP3 within 10 days upon written request of any of the following: - i.
-The director or the director's authorized representative; - ii.
+- a.
+On-site: The plan shall be made available immediately upon request of the director or his authorized representative during working hours.
+A copy of the NOI and letter granting permit coverage under this general permit also shall be made available at the site. - b.
+By written request: The permittee must provide a copy of the SWP3 within 10 days upon written request by any of the following: - The director or the director's authorized representative; - ii.
 A local agency approving sediment and erosion plans, grading plans or storm water management plans; or - iii.
 In the case of a storm water discharge associated with construction activity which discharges through a municipal separate storm sewer system with an NPDES permit, to the operator of the system. - c.
 To the public: All NOIs, general permit approval for coverage letters, and SWP3s are considered reports that shall be available to the public in accordance with the Ohio Public Records law.
 The permittee shall make documents available to the public upon request or provide a copy at public expense, at cost, in a timely manner.
 However, the permittee may claim to Ohio EPA any portion of an SWP3 as confidential in accordance with Ohio law. - 3.
 Plan Revision.
 The director or authorized representative, may notify the permittee at any time that the SWP3 does not meet one or more of the minimum requirements of this part.
-Within 10 days after such notification from the director, (or as otherwise provided in the notification) or authorized representative, the permittee shall make the required changes to the SWP3 and, if requested, shall submit to Ohio EPA the revised SWP3 or a written certification that the requested changes have been made.
+Within 10 days after such notification from the director (or as otherwise provided in the notification) or authorized representative, the permittee shall make the required changes to the SWP3 and, if requested, shall submit to Ohio EPA the revised SWP3 or a written certification that the requested changes have been made.